Nolan Gorman Player Props: Cardinals vs. Rockies

 Nolan Gorman At The Plate

-- Gorman leads St. Louis in OBP (.500) and total hits (seven) this season.
+- Gorman leads St. Louis in total hits (nine) this season while batting .321 with five extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 47th in batting average, 10th in on-base percentage, and 22nd in slugging.
+- Among qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 12th and he is seventh in slugging.

-- This season, Gorman has posted at least one hit in five of seven games (71.4%), and had multiple hits twice.
+- This year, Gorman has recorded at least one hit in seven of nine games (77.8%), and had multiple hits twice.

-- He has hit a home run in one of seven games, and in 6.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.